Public Health Rebrand to Data Science Program

 Beyond Phase 4: Custom Mentoring

-Once you complete some posts on your data science blog to showcase your curation and your research aim results, if there is still time left for your participation in the program, you can propose unique research questions, answer them, and post the results on your blog.
+Once you complete some posts on your data science blog to showcase your curation and your research aim results, you can propose unique research questions, answer them, and post the results on your blog.

 These days, there are many public health jobs available all over the world, but let’s face it – they don’t pay very well.
 Also, they tend to be very demanding.
 They require long hours of work, and very specific skills and training.
 However, in the end, they are not very prestigious, and the salaries are not that high.